zravenholt/datafire-integration/README.md

 Make sure the openAPI.json file found at ./integrations/marketoRestAPI/marketoRestAPI.json has your correct Marketo hostname for its Swagger specification.

 This is the code in your Marketo end point: https://**111-AAA-111**.mktorest.com/rest.
-You can find yours in your marketo app at Admin -> Integration -> Web Services.
+You can find yours in your Marketo app at Admin -> Integration -> Web Services.

 Add it to your json file, at:
 {